 It’s not so bad for a big family, and a family that don’t receive too many chocolates… but I always get given loads.
 Whether they are gifted from companies because of my blog, presents from friends or family, or me buying another box as I was ‘spontaneous’..
 I have too many.

-It’s only me and my roommate in my house, and when we have SEVEN tubs of chocolates, it’s just too many.
+When you have over SEVEN tubs of chocolates, it’s just too many.
 Therefore, the easiest thing to do is to shove them all in a bake!
-Whether its a no-bake treat such as Rocky Road, or something like this.. it’s a much easier way of using them up, and being able to give them away!
+Whether its a no-bake treat such as rocky road, or something like this.. it’s a much easier way of using them up, and being able to give them away!

 I love putting chocolates into a bake as I often prefer them that way – I don’t often eat chocolates on their own as I have so much sweetness in my life already, and I feel like giving away a box of chocolates you got given yourself is a bit odd…

 For these, I used my regular and favourite cookie bar recipe that you can find in my other ones, such as my oh-so-popular mini egg cookie bars for example.
 You just take out the chocolates featured in that recipe, such as the Mini Eggs, and replace it with chocolates!

 If you fancied making this, but making it a chocolate cookie dough… take out 30g of the flour, and 1/2tbsp of cornflour, and add in 30g of cocoa powder instead!
 Both ways are utterly delicious!

 Cookie bars as I will say again and again are delightful.
 The cornflour IS IMPORTANT TO THE BAKE.
 It changes the texture, changes the bake, and improves them tenfold.
 This is why cornflour is in a lot of my cookie recipes, so please don’t leave it out!

 Tips and tricks!